YellowOnion/steam-runtime-tools/pressure-vessel/wrap.1.md

 :   Perform a smoke-test to determine whether **pressure-vessel-wrap**
     can work, and exit.
 Exit with status 0 if it can or 1 if it cannot.

+`--variable-dir` *PATH*
+:   Use *PATH* as a cache directory for files that are temporarily
+    unpacked or copied.
+It will be created automatically if necessary.

 `--verbose`
 :   Be more verbose.